 “Especially when you consider that most naval officers don’t go beyond level one certification or even bother getting that much,” Jacobs replied before turning back around again.
 Before he could step away Hoshi spoke up.
 “May I ask who’s the admiral in charge of the fleet we’re in?”

 The XO turned back around.
 “That would be Vice Admiral Gerald Payne.
 He’s on the Winston Churchill.
-We actually have Commodore Tyler Adler aboard in charge of the third battleship division for the Second Fleet.”
-Richard and Rachel looked at each other wondering what kind of fortune had found them to be posted onboard a divisional flagship of a fleet.
+We actually have Commodore Tyler Adler aboard in charge of the Third Battleship Squadron for the Second Fleet.”
+Richard and Rachel looked at each other wondering what kind of fortune had found them to be posted aboard a divisional flagship of a fleet.

 “I’ve heard of him,” Hoshi said.
 “Payne has got quite the record I hear.”